LAJW/fugazi/DOCS.md

   F.merge(({ x, y } => ({ z : x * y }))) // { x : 2, y : -3, z : -6 }
 )
 ```

+## F.effect

+*(Added in 0.5.0)*

+`(object -> undefined) -> object -> object`

+Function for side effects.
+Calls provided side effect function with
+the object, ignores the result and returns the object.
+Forwards
+rejections from promises returned from the function.